waimea-bsjenner/200dtd-course-planner-project/docs/1-sprint-1-prototype.md

 ### Testing

+steveCopley.feedback()

+> Generalise to be steps rather than assignments

+> Due date not needed

+> Fields: title, notes, url1/2/3

+>Possibly to have a done field

+> Visually show done steps and possibly fully done topics (e.g. greyed out)

 Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

 ### Changes / Improvements